rafaeltuelho/jboss-eap-managed-on-docker/README.md

 --
 ![JON EAP Plugin](static/img/redhat-csp-jon-for-eap.png "EAP Plugin")

-At the time I was writting this guide the following versions was available:
+At the time I was writing this guide the following versions was available:
 ```
 jboss-eap-6.4.0.zip
 jon-server-3.3.0.GA.zip